 - Where: 8800 Euclid Chardon Rd.
 (Rt.
 6), Kirtland, OH

 - When: The Farmpark is open Tuesday through Sunday from 9 AM until 5 PM.
-The corn maze is open from August 20-October 16, 2022.
+The corn maze is open from September 1-October 15, 2023.
 Special fall events happen during select weekends in October.

 - What to go for: The Farmpark at Lake Metroparks is a working farm and education center that runs several fall events alongside the farm animals and farm machinery you can always see there.
-Special themed weekends include Apple Butter & Cider Weekends and Corn & Pumpkin Weekends.
+Special themed weekends include Apple Harvest Weekend and Corn & Pumpkin Weekend.
 There’s also a corn maze to enjoy, plus the always-popular Halloween Drive-Thru event.